 3½ pounds russet potatoes (~4 large baking potatoes)

-6 tablespoons Parmesan Cheese, shredded
+6 tablespoons Parmesan Cheese, shredded or grated

 Salt and fresh ground pepper, to taste